travitch/whole-program-llvm/README.md

 Introduction
 ============

+This project, WLLVM,  provides tools for building whole-program (or whole-library) LLVM bitcode files from an unmodified `C` or `C++` source package.
+It currently runs on `*nix` platforms such as Linux, FreeBSD, and Mac OS X.

-This is a small python-based wrapper around a GCC-compatible compiler to make it easy to build whole-program (or whole-library) LLVM bitcode files.
-The idea is that it first invokes the compiler as normal to build a real object file.
-It then invokes a bitcode compiler to generate the corresponding bitcode, recording the location of the bitcode file in an ELF section of the actual object file.
+WLLVM provides python-based compiler wrappers that first invoke the compiler as normal to build a real object file.
+The wrapper then invokes a bitcode compiler to generate the corresponding bitcode, and records the location of the bitcode file in a dedicated section of the actual object file.

-When object files are linked together, the contents of non-special ELF sections are just concatenated (so we don't lose the locations of any of the constituent bitcode files).

-This package contains an extra utility, extract-bc, to read the contents of this ELF section and link all of the bitcode into a single whole-program bitcode file.
-This utility can also be used on built native static libraries to generate LLVM bitcode archives.
+When object files are linked together, the contents of the dedicated sections are concatenated (so we don't lose the locations of any of the constituent bitcode files).
+After the build process is finished, an WLLVM utility reads the contents of the dedicated section and links all of the bitcode into a single whole-program bitcode file.
+This utility can also be used when building native libraries to generate corresponding LLVM bitcode archives.

+Currently, WLLVM works with either `clang` or the `gcc` dragonegg plugin.

 This two-phase build process is slower and more elaborate than normal, but in practice is necessary to be a drop-in replacement for gcc in